 You can even edit your device targeting in bulk.

-Target consumers based on what the type of content they are browsing—in real-time—when the ad is served.
-For example, maybe a user is on Twitch and watching a rap-music influencers talk about the latest release in that genre.
+Target consumers based on what the type of content they are browsing — in real-time — when the ad is served.
+For example, maybe a user is on Twitch and watching rap music influencers talk about the latest release in that genre.

-Target ads to people who have search for, viewed, or purchased your products—or even a list of ASIN which they’ve previously engaged.
+Target ads to people who have searched for, viewed, or purchased your products — or even a list of ASIN which they’ve previously engaged.
 Amazon even suggests the products you should be targeting, which you can add to your campaigns with a single click.

 Products are suggested based on the number of detail page views they have received to ensure maximum audience reach.
-You can create a campaign with all suggested products in one click, or download a CSV file to further evaluate the product recommendations.
+You can create a campaign with all suggested products in one click, or download a CSV file to evaluate the product recommendations further.